opengamedata/ogd-api-utils/README.md

 * `schemas` : Contains a base class for server config schemas to handle version and debug-level config items
 * `utils` : Contains helper classes for API requests and responses, as well as general-purpose parsing and setup functions.

+### Data Store Utilities

+The `store` directory contains a script for reindexing a folder of OGD datasets after new datasets have been added.
+This index is used by the FileAPI to check what datasets are available on the server.

 ## Getting Started

 ### Hello World of Flask

 Steps to run:

 1. Check out latest `opengamedata-server`.
 2. Run `pip install -r requirements.txt` to ensure you've got flask.
 3. Run `flask run`.